Sponsored by HMH

 Over at the Riot

 That’s all I got today!
 Shoot me an email at email@example.com with audiobook feedback & questions or find me on Twitter and the gram @buenosdiazsd.
-Sign up for the In The Club newsletter, peep the Read Harder podcast, and watch me booktube every Friday too (taking this week off)!
+Sign up for the In The Club newsletter, peep the Read Harder podcast, and watch me and my hair on the Book Riot YouTube channel every Friday too!

 Stay bad & bookish, my friends.